 Whatever the precise kind of accident, the feeling is horrible when someone leaves you to deal with the consequences on your own.
 The experienced and compassionate personal injury lawyers at Harris Keenan & Goldfarb will help you seek the justice you deserve.

 Types of Injuries from Hit-and-Run Accidents

 The type of collision you experience will play a role in the injuries you suffer.
-Your medical situation might worsen if the other driver has sped away without contacting emergency medical professionals, and you cannot call 911 yourself.
+Your medical situation might worsen if the other driver sped away without contacting emergency medical professionals, and you cannot call 911 yourself.

 Injuries you might suffer in a hit-and-run collision include:

 - Spinal cord injury, which may cause paralysis